-Fuel Surcharges in Trucking: How They Work, How to Calculate, and Best Practices
+Fuel Surcharges in Trucking: How They Work, How To Calculate, & Best Practices

 Mike Marshall, Shipping Expert

-If you are asking what a fuel surcharge is in trucking, here is the short answer: It is an adjustable fee added to freight rates to offset diesel price volatility.
-Shippers pay it and carriers receive it, and in turn it helps drivers cover real fuel spend.
+A fuel surcharge in trucking is an adjustable fee added to freight rates to offset diesel price volatility.
+Shippers pay it and carriers receive it, and it helps drivers cover real fuel spend.
 Done correctly, a fuel surcharge (FSC) keeps base linehaul rates stable while transparently covering fuel costs as prices rise and fall.

 What Is a Fuel Surcharge?